Monday, April 6, 2009

 • Some wire

 Get five pieces of wire, about 5 inches long.
 Solder them to the 6 pin header, leaving pin 2 unconnected.
-Connect the other ends to the teensy.
+Connect the other ends to the Teensy.

 pin # color teensy pad function